-During the year, the Company added new sales personnel in the United States, but reduced its advertising expenditures by focusing on initiatives with a higher return-on-investment and through more partnerships at key trade shows.
+During the year ending September 30, 2004, the Company added new sales personnel in the United States, but reduced its advertising expenditures by focusing on initiatives with a higher return-on-investment and through more partnerships at key trade shows.
 These expenses decreased to \$1.6 million for fiscal 2004 from \$2.4 million for fiscal 2003.

-Sales and marketing expenses declined by \$0.3 million or 57.7% in the fourth quarter of fiscal 2004 compared to the same period in the prior year due primarily to a decrease in estimated warranty expenses as a result of improved quality control and a reversal of warranty reserves related to software upgrades in previous quarters.
+Sales and marketing expenses declined by \$0.3 million or 50.7% in the three months ending December 31, 2004 compared to the same period in the prior year due primarily to a decrease in estimated warranty expenses as a result of improved quality control and additional reversals of warranty reserves.
+During the year, the Company reduced its advertising expenditures by focusing on initiatives with a higher return-on-investment and through more partnerships at key trade shows.